epfl-ada/ada-2021-project-acmu/README.md

 <!---
 A list of research questions you would like to address during the project.
 --->
-Through our current and future analyses, we aim to answer the following research questions:
+Using our current and future analysis, we aim to answer a sequence of questions to gain an insight into our final hypothesis.
-* Which are most common subjects tackled by politicians per year?
-Do these subjects change with time?
+1. What are the most common subjects tackled by politicians?
+2. Do these subjects change with time?
+3. Can politicians' quotes be clustered by subject?
+4. Is it possible

-* Is there any link between the most common subjects per speaker and their political orientation & party membership?
+**Hypothesis: Is there a link between the most common subjects per speaker and their political orientation and/or party membership?**
-* Could politicians' quotes be clustered by subject?

 <a name="additional-datasets"></a>
 ## Additional Datasets :fax: